xharaken/john-law-coin/README.md

 If you want to contribute to grow the ecosystem of JohnLawCoin (thanks!), please do the following:

 * Socialize JohnLawCoin with your friends using SNS, blog posts and media.
-* Vote on the oracle every week (then you can get a reward).
+* ***[Note: JohnLawCoin is not yet launched to the Ethereum Mainnet (planned in 2021 Summer).]*** Use JohnLawCoin.
+Vote on the oracle every week (then you can get some coins as a reward).
+Purchase bonds issued by the ACB if any (then you can get an interest rate when redeeming the bonds).
-* Purchase bonds issued by the ACB if any (then you can get an interest rate when redeeming).
+* Test JohnLawCoin on the Ropsten Testnet and give us feedback.

-If you have any questions / feedback, create a GitHub issue, talk to [@johnlawcoin on Twitter](https://twitter.com/johnlawcoin) or email to johnlawcoin [at] gmail.com.
+If you have any feedback, create a GitHub issue, talk to [@johnlawcoin on Twitter](https://twitter.com/johnlawcoin) or email to johnlawcoin [at] gmail.com.

 *[Note: This product and opinions are the author's own and not the view of the author's employer.]*